 The Ramakrishna Order does not believe in conversion, nor does it indulge in the occult or the sensational.
 The Order places utmost importance on personal spiritual unfoldment and selfless service.
 Inspired by the idea of the harmony of all faiths, its centres encourage adherents of different faiths to meet in a spirit of friendship and mutual appreciation, and to learn from one another without having to give up one’s own faith.
 In the words of Sri Ramakrishna: “God has made different religions to suit different aspirants, lives and countries … all doctrines are only so many paths; but a path is by no means God Himself.
 Indeed one can reach God if one follows any of the paths with whole-hearted devotion.”

 MOTTO: The motto of the twin organizations is ATMANO MOKSHARTHAM JAGAD HITAYA CHA, “For one’s own salvation and for the welfare of the world”.
 It was formulated by Swami Vivekananda.

 IDEALS: Work as worship, potential divinity of the soul, and harmony of religions are three of the noteworthy ideals on which these two organizations are based.
 It is this ideal of service to man as service to God that sustains the large number of hospitals, dispensaries, mobile medical units, schools, colleges, rural development centres and many other social service institutions run the twin organizations.

-HEADQUARTERS: The headquarters of Ramakrishna Math and Ramakrishna Mission are situated at an area named Belur in the district of Howrah, West Bengal, India.
+HEADQUARTERS: The headquarters of Ramakrishna Math and Ramakrishna Mission is situated at an area named Belur in the district of Howrah, West Bengal, India.
 The entire campus of the headquarters is popularly known as ‘Belur Math’.
 Sprawling over forty acres of land on the western bank of the river Hooghly (Ganga), the place is an hour’s drive from Kolkata.